 In general, the price of Clorox and Lysol disinfecting wipes are very similar.
-They typically range from 4 to 7 cents per wipe but the exact price depends on where you buy them and the size of the package you buy.
+They typically range from 4 to 7 cents per wipe, but the exact price depends on where you buy them and the size of the package you purchase.

 Like most disposable household cleaning products, as the size of the package increases, the cost per unit decreases.
 If you have the storage space in your house, you can save by purchasing value packs that include hundreds of wipes.

-If you’re in need of disinfecting wipes, Amazon has dozens of different size packages and makes it easy to compare prices between Clorox and Lysol.
+If you need disinfecting wipes, Amazon has dozens of different size packages and makes it easy to compare prices between Clorox and Lysol.